doug-wade/yodel/README.md

 17.)
 Event "more details" rollover
 18.)
 Buy tickets

+# Staged for release:
+1.)
+Collaborators needed for project

 ### Note for Node.js
 The gulp mocha target uses generators, which require the --harmony flag on Node.js.
 So, to invoke the mocha task or the test task, gulp must be invoked using node, e.g.